-Over 1 million people visited the famous Stuttgart Spring Festival, the Frühlingsfest, in 2013.
-This vibrant celebration of spring attracts visitors from far and wide to a range of fairground rides, sweets and treats, traditional German food and beer.
-Ring in the spring in this Stuttgart beer festival from 19 April to 11 May 2014.
+Stuttgart Spring Festival, the Stuttgarter Frühlingsfest, is a popular festival in Stuttgart.
+The vibrant celebration of spring attracts visitors from far and wide to a range of fairground rides, sweets and treats, traditional German food and beer.
+The next festival will be held from 21 April to 13 May 2018.

-The Spring Festival is a forerunner to the huge Stuttgart Beer Festival which takes place from 26 September to 12 October 2014.
+The Spring Festival is a forerunner to the huge Stuttgart Beer Festival which takes place during autumn.
 Founded in 1818 by King William I of Württemberg and his wife Catherine, the festival has a long tradition and is one of the most popular beer festivals in the world.
 Nearly 4 million people visited the Stuttgart Beer Festival (the Cannstatter Volksfest) in 2013 alone.

-The Stuttgart Beer Festival has a number of beer gardens, marquees, wine tents and snack bars for people to sit back and enjoy themselves in.
+The Stuttgart Beer Festival, which will take place from 22 September to 08 October 2017, has a number of beer gardens, marquees, wine tents and snack bars for people to sit back and enjoy themselves in.
 For the adventurous there are also roller-coasters, Ferris Wheels and other fairground rides.
 It’s a great alternative to the busier and more expensive Munich Oktoberfest.

 Another boozy treat in Stuttgart is the annual Weindorf – Stuttgart Wine Village.
-Celebrating its 40th birthday in 2014, the Stuttgart Wine Village transforms the city centre into a haven for wine fans as it brings together quality wines and culinary treats from the renowned Swabian region.
-You can visit hundreds of decorated wine stands and enjoy the best from the region at the Stuttgart Wine Village 2014 from 27 August to 07 September 2014.
+The Stuttgart Wine Village transforms the city centre into a haven for wine fans as it brings together quality wines and culinary treats from the renowned Swabian region.
+You can visit hundreds of decorated wine stands and enjoy the best from the region at the Stuttgart Wine Village 2017 from 30 August to 10 September 2017.